symfony/symfony-docs/frontend/encore/installation.rst

     }

-You should also add an ``assets/bootstrap.js`` file, which initializes Stimulus: a system that you'll learn about soon:
+You should also add an ``assets/bootstrap.js`` file, which initializes Stimulus: a system that you will learn about soon:

 .. code-block:: javascript